artooth/friend-finder/README.md

 # Friend Finder
-Just move across country, or trying to expand your inner circle of friends?
+Just move across country and looking for some one new, or trying to expand your inner circle of friends?
 Friend Finder can help with that!
 After taking a quick survey, Friend Finder will match you with friend with a similar score to you!